 This is a snapshot of Bloom Network’s current finances.

-This covers our communication software fees, with $50/mo going into our bank account per month at the moment.
+This covers our communication software and fiscal sponsor fees, with $30/mo going into our bank account per month.

 Our account balance is approximately $100.
 Magenta pays our communication software fees, totaling approximately $200 per month, and then receives reimbursement from Bloom Network after our fiscal sponsor issues the requested amount from donations.